decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/index.md

 ---

 # Doctelligence
-Pioneering the Future of Decentralized Health AI Networks
+Pioneering the Future of Decentralized AI Networks